6 Year Old with Explosive Temper

 Parents who see life from the child's point of view are more able to accept their children's challenging feelings without taking them personally.
 They are empathic (“You are so upset”) without judging, and they stay with their child, or nearby, so she doesn't feel abandoned and alone with her big, scary feelings.
 Parents who are scared of their child's emotions, on the other hand, often give their child the message that her feelings are not ok, and the child is left alone to cope with feelings she can't handle.
 She stuffs them down, but of course they pop out at the least provocation, making her volatile and explosive.

 h.
 Some children have what I would call a “learning delay” in the self-management function of “changing gears.”
 They are not very flexible emotionally.
 When something happens that is not what they wanted or expected, they explode.
 Why does this happen?
 We don't know, but brain scans show that the parts of the brain responsible for transitions and flexibility are not working normally.
 Usually, this is just a delay in learning for the child, and they eventually master this.
 Luckily, we can “train” the brain so that it functions better in this regard by remaining calm ourselves, which helps our child to remain calm so we can problem-solve together.
-It also helps to offer our child empathy even when we think she is over-reacting, so for instance, we might say "You are so upset that we are out of your favorite breakfast cereal.
+It also helps to offer our child empathy even when we think she is over-reacting, so for instance, you might say "You are so upset that we are out of your favorite breakfast cereal.
 It is hard for you when things don't go as you were hoping.
 It takes extra work for you to breathe and control yourself when you are very disappointed."
-You don't say what actually triggers your daughter's behavior, but I suspect this could well be part of what is happening since you describe her as volatile and you don't know what is triggering her.
+I suspect this could well be part of what is happening with your daughter since you describe her as volatile and you don't know what is triggering her.

 Why would some children have a harder time bonding?
-Maybe the mother suffered from post-partum depression when the baby was tiny.
+Maybe the mother suffered from postpartum depression when the baby was tiny.
 Maybe the parent or the child was ill during the first year, so the parent and child were separated.
 Maybe the parent previously lost the child, or in some other way suffers anxiety about giving her heart entirely to this child.
-Maybe the child was born extremely sensitive physically and close contact is overwhelming for them, so they reject close contact.
+Maybe the child was born extremely sensitive physically and close contact is overwhelming for her so she rejects close contact.
 Maybe the child has a challenging temperament and the parent responds by feeling that it is hard to love this child; which of course the child picks up.
 You will have to consider how close your relationship with your daughter is.

 j.
 When we use discipline methods that include punishment, children learn that it is ok for big people to push small people around.
 Even timeouts, which are a mild form of punishment, can have this effect.
-That does not mean that we don't offer guidance, and enforce expectations, but it means that we do not punish, we guide.
+That does not mean that we don't offer guidance, and enforce expectations, but it means that we guide with empathy, instead of punishing.
 Punishment models bullying and many kids respond to it by becoming bullies themselves.

 Second, when parents don't set limits, children keep “testing” until they find the limit.
-In fact, they become demanding and needy and begin to challenge parents.
+In fact, they often become demanding and needy and begin to challenge parents.
 This is a very common cause of children who have loving parents becoming explosive and acting out.

 Why do kids test until they find the limits?
 Because as much as children like self-determination, they want to know someone is keeping them safe, not only from the outside world, but from their own rage and upsets.
 Children feel fiercely, and are still learning to manage their own emotions.They are still developing their frontal lobe capacity for reason, and still have some magical thinking.
 Therefore, they worry that their anger is so powerful that they could hurt another person.
 While they may at times WANT to hurt that person, such as when they are furious at a sibling or parent, they also feel love for that person and guilty about their rage.
 They need to know that someone older and wiser will always keep them – and those around them – safe.

 Imagine how scary it is to be six and feel like you're in charge, that your parents can't keep your little sister or themselves safe from you.
 When that happens, kids often feel like they need to step in to be the boss of the family themselves and get even more demanding.

 Once she recovers, snuggle and hold her and tell her that everyone has these big feelings sometimes and anytime she needs your help with them, you will be there for her, and you love her no matter what.

 Of course, once she is calm, we can offer guidance and observations to help her develop empathy, such as “When you yelled at me earlier, it hurt my feelings.
 I don't yell at you and I don't want you to yell at me.
-Could you instead try to tell me when you're upset, and I will try to help you?”
+Please try to tell me why you're upset, and I will try to help you?”

 Here are two articles on this website that I think will help you: